cortexlabs/cortex/docs/guides/docker-hub-rate-limiting.md

 ## Cleanup

-You can delete your ECR images from the [AWS ECR dashboard](https://console.aws.amazon.com/ecr/repositories).
+You can delete your ECR images from the [AWS ECR dashboard](https://console.aws.amazon.com/ecr/repositories) (set your region in the upper right corner).
 Make sure all of your Cortex clusters have been deleted before deleting any ECR images.